Centralized Leasing: 11 Ways to Create Prospect-Centric Apartment Marketing

 More importantly, these aren’t just words.
 They live these values and extend them to their customers.
 Philanthropy is a company focus, and they make a point to create and offer regular volunteer opportunities for their staff and residents.
 The values mean something, and customers can identify and connect with them.

 Locals have learned what Kaufman stands for, and that association makes it easier for Kaufman to introduce their brand to new neighborhoods throughout Columbus.
 People already know the brand and have some initial sense of whether they want to do business with them or not.
 That’s much harder to accomplish if you’re trying to market each property as a unique brand with its own character and target audience.

 When you focus on the property brand, you’re forced to promote that brand against everything else in the area … even if that means you’re competing against your other properties nearby.

-With the Portfolio Leasing approach, you can take a much more helpful, consultative approach that better serves both the prospect and your bottom line.
+With a centralized leasing approach, you can take a much more helpful, consultative approach that better serves both the prospect and your bottom line.
 Imagine a phone conversation or email response like this: